How to Use B2B SEO for Lead Generation (8 Tips to Increase Conversions)

 Perkbox wanted an SEO strategy that would help them reduce the cost per opportunity, and to increase opportunities and non-brand organic MQLs.

-By using our SEO Management service, focusing on building high-quality topic clusters, and implementing a high back linking strategy, Maze managed to get the following results in just a few months:
+By using our SEO Management service, a thorough technical SEO audit, and focusing on building high-quality topic clusters, implementing a high backlinking strategy, repurposing old content to better match search intent, and providing CRO recommendations to improve CTAs, Maze managed to get the following results in just a few months:

-Moonpay is an extremely fast-growing cryptocurrency payments platform.
+Moonpay is an extremely fast-growing cryptocurrency payment platform.
 Their goal is to make buying and selling cryptocurrency easy for everyone.

 Once again proving that SEO has an impact and although you’ll see results in a longer period than in B2C, it is still not in a reasonable period of time.